Nuitka/Nuitka/README.txt

 Environment
 ~~~~~~~~~~~

-Set the environment variables like PYTHONPATH to the compiler, and extend PATH with the
+Set the environment variables like "PYTHONPATH" to the compiler, and extend "PATH" with the
 directory containing Nuitka executables.

 .. code-block:: sh